p-org/P/Docs/docs/tutorial/failuredetector.md

     - ([L6](https://github.com/p-org/P/blob/master/Tutorial/4_FailureDetector/PSrc/FailureDetector.p#L6)) &rarr; Event `eNotifyNodesDown` is used by the FailureDetector to inform the clients about the nodes that are potentially down.
     - ([L14 - L129](https://github.com/p-org/P/blob/master/Tutorial/4_FailureDetector/PSrc/FailureDetector.p#L14-L129))  &rarr; Declares the `FailureDetector` state machine (manual: [P state machine](../manual/statemachines.md)).
 The key points to note in the `FailureDetector` machine is the usage of [Timer](https://github.com/p-org/P/tree/master/Tutorial/Common/Timer) machine to model the usage of OS timer, the usage of [ReliableBroadCast](https://github.com/p-org/P/blob/master/Tutorial/4_FailureDetector/PSrc/FailureDetector.p#L81) and [UnReliableBroadCast](https://github.com/p-org/P/blob/master/Tutorial/4_FailureDetector/PSrc/FailureDetector.p#L48) defined in [NetworkFunctions.p](https://github.com/p-org/P/blob/master/Tutorial/Common/FailureInjector/PSrc/NetworkFunctions.p).

-- [Node.p](https://github.com/p-org/P/blob/master/Tutorial/4_FailureDetector/PSrc/Node.p): Implements the `Node` state machine.
+- [Node.p](https://github.com/p-org/P/blob/master/Tutorial/4_FailureDetector/PSrc/Node.p): Implements the `Node` machine.

 ??? tip "[Expand]: Lets walk through Node.p"
     - ([L4 - L14](https://github.com/p-org/P/blob/master/Tutorial/4_FailureDetector/PSrc/Node.p#L4-L14)) &rarr; Declares the `Node` state machine.
 The `Node` machine responds with a `ePong` message on receiving a `ePing` message from the `FailureDetector`.
 On receiving a `eShutDown` message the `FailureInjector`, the machine halts itself.

+- [Client.p](https://github.com/p-org/P/blob/master/Tutorial/4_FailureDetector/PSrc/Client.p): Declares the `Client` machine.

+??? tip "[Expand]: Lets walk through  Client.p"
+    The `Client` machine is a dummy machine that gets a set of alive nodes when the system starts and it maintains the set of currently alive nodes by removing the nodes that are marked as down by the `FailureDetector`.

 - [FailureDetectorModules.p](https://github.com/p-org/P/blob/master/Tutorial/4_FailureDetector/PSrc/FailureDetectorModules.p): Declares the `FailureDetector` module.

 ??? tip "[Expand]: Lets walk through FailureDetectorModules.p"
     Declares the `FailureDetector` module which is the union of module consisting of the `FailureDetector`, `Node`, `Client` machines and the `Timer` module.

-!!! info "Key Takeaway"
-    To mitigate the state space explosion problem, when modeling and checking complex systems consisting of several components, we would like to check the correctness of each component in isolation.
-When doing this kind of a compositional reasoning, we would like to replace the environment of the component with its abstraction.
-The abstraction basically exposes the same interface as the environment by removes its internal complexity, simplifying the overall problem of checking the correctness of the component under test.
-There is a large body of literature on doing compositional reasoning of distributed systems.
-You can start with [the Modular P paper](https://ankushdesai.github.io/assets/papers/modp.pdf).
-How to automatically replace a machine with its abstraction is described below.

-- [ FailureDetectorModules.p](https://github.com/p-org/P/blob/master/Tutorial/1_ FailureDetector/PSrc/ FailureDetectorModules.p): Declares the P modules corresponding to each component in the system.

-??? tip "[Expand]: Lets walk through  FailureDetectorModules.p"
-    - ([L1 - L5](https://github.com/p-org/P/blob/master/Tutorial/1_ FailureDetector/PSrc/ FailureDetectorModules.p#L1-L5)) &rarr; Declares the `Client` and `Bank` modules.
-A module in P is a collection of state machines that together implement that module or component.
-A system model in P is then a composition or union of modules.
-The `Client` module consist of a single machine `Client` and the `Bank` module is implemented by machines `BankServer` and `Database` together (manual: [P module system](../manual/modulesystem.md)).
-The `AbstractBank` module using the `binding` feature in P modules to bind the `BankServer` machine to `AbstractBankServer` machine.
-Basically, what this implies is that whenever `AbstractBank` module is used creation of the `BankServer` machine will result in creation of `AbstractBankServer`, replacing the implementation with its abstraction (manual: [primitive modules](../manual/modulesystem.md#primitive-module)).

 ### Specifications

-The P Specifications ([PSpec](https://github.com/p-org/P/blob/master/Tutorial/1_ FailureDetector/PSpec)) for the  FailureDetector example are implemented in the [BankBalanceCorrect.p](https://github.com/p-org/P/blob/master/Tutorial/1_ FailureDetector/PSpec/BankBalanceCorrect.p) file.
-We define two specifications:

-- **BankBalanceIsAlwaysCorrect** (safety property): BankBalanceIsCorrect spec checks the global invariant that the account-balance communicated to the client by the bank is always correct and the bank never removes more money from the account than what is withdrawn by the client!
-Also, if the bank denies a withdraw request then its only because the withdrawal will reduce the account balance to below 10.

-- **GuaranteedWithDrawProgress** (liveness property): GuaranteedWithDrawProgress checks the liveness (or progress) property that all withdraw requests submitted by the client are eventually responded.

-!!! info ""
-    BankBalanceIsAlwaysCorrect also checks that if there is enough money in the account then the withdraw request must not error.
-Hence, the two properties above together ensure that every withdraw request if allowed will eventually succeed and the bank cannot block correct withdrawal requests.
+The P Specification ([PSpec](https://github.com/p-org/P/tree/master/Tutorial/4_FailureDetector/PSpec)) for the FailureDetector is implemented in [ReliableFailureDetector.p](https://github.com/p-org/P/blob/master/Tutorial/4_FailureDetector/PSpec/ReliableFailureDetector.p).
+We define a simple `ReliableFailureDetector` liveness specifications to assert that all nodes that have been shutdown by the failure injector will eventually be detected by the failure detector as a failed node.

-??? tip "[Expand]: Lets walk through BankBalanceCorrect.p"
+??? tip "[Expand]: Lets walk through ReliableFailureDetector.p"
-    - ([L20](https://github.com/p-org/P/blob/master/Tutorial/1_ FailureDetector/PSpec/BankBalanceCorrect.p#L20)) &rarr; Event `eSpec_BankBalanceIsAlwaysCorrect_Init` is used to inform the monitors about the initial state of the Bank.
-The event is announced by the TestDrivers when setting up the system ([here](https://github.com/p-org/P/blob/master/Tutorial/1_ FailureDetector/PTst/TestDriver.p#L51)).
-    - ([L36 - L86](https://github.com/p-org/P/blob/master/Tutorial/1_ FailureDetector/PSpec/BankBalanceCorrect.p#L36-L86)) &rarr; Declares the `BankBalanceIsAlwaysCorrect` safety spec machine that observes the events `eWithDrawReq`,  `eWithDrawResp`, and `eSpec_BankBalanceIsAlwaysCorrect_Init` to assert the required global invariant.
-    - ([L92 - L115](https://github.com/p-org/P/blob/master/Tutorial/1_ FailureDetector/PSpec/BankBalanceCorrect.p#L92-L115)) &rarr; Declares the `GuaranteedWithDrawProgress` liveness spec machine that observes the events `eWithDrawReq` and `eWithDrawResp` to assert the required liveness property that every request is eventually responded by the Bank.
+    - ([L6 - L57](https://github.com/p-org/P/blob/master/Tutorial/4_FailureDetector/PSpec/ReliableFailureDetector.p#L6-L57)) &rarr; Declares the `ReliableFailureDetector` liveness monitor. `ReliableFailureDetector` spec machine basically maintains two sets `nodesDownDetected` (nodes that are detected as down by the detector) and `nodesShutdownAndNotDetected` (nodes that are shutdown by the failure injector but not yet detected). `ReliableFailureDetector` monitor observes the `eNotifyNodesDown` and `eShutDown` events to update these maps and move between the `hot` state (unstable state) and non-hot states.
+The system is in a hot state if there are nodes that are shutdown but not yet detected by the failure detector.
+The system violates a liveness specification if any of its execution terminates in a hot state.
-    - To understand the semantics of the P spec machines, please read manual: [p monitors](../manual/monitors.md).
+    - To understand the semantics of the P spec machines and the details about liveness monitors, please read manual: [p monitors](../manual/monitors.md).

 ### Test Scenarios

-The test scenarios folder in P has two parts: (1) TestDrivers: These are collection of state machines that implement the test harnesses or environment state machines for different test scenarios and (2) TestScripts: These are collection of test cases that are automatically discharged by the P checker.
+The test scenarios folder in P has two parts: TestDrivers and TestScripts.
+TestDrivers are collections of state machines that implement the test harnesses (or environment state machines) for different test scenarios.
+TestScripts are collections of test cases that are automatically run by the P checker.

-The test scenarios folder for  FailureDetector ([PTst](https://github.com/p-org/P/tree/master/Tutorial/1_ FailureDetector/PTst)) consists of two files [TestDriver.p](https://github.com/p-org/P/blob/master/Tutorial/1_ FailureDetector/PTst/TestDriver.p) and [TestScript.p](https://github.com/p-org/P/blob/master/Tutorial/1_ FailureDetector/PTst/Testscript.p).
+The test scenarios folder for FailureDetector ([PTst](https://github.com/p-org/P/tree/master/Tutorial/4_FailureDetector/PTst)) consists of two files [TestDriver.p](https://github.com/p-org/P/blob/master/Tutorial/4_FailureDetector/PTst/TestDriver.p) and [TestScript.p](https://github.com/p-org/P/blob/master/Tutorial/4_FailureDetector/PTst/TestScript.p).

 ??? tip "[Expand]: Lets walk through TestDriver.p"
-    - ([L36 - L60](https://github.com/p-org/P/blob/master/Tutorial/1_ FailureDetector/PTst/TestDriver.p#L36-L60)) &rarr; Function `Setup FailureDetectorSystem` takes as input the number of clients to be created and setups the  FailureDetector system by creating the `Client` and `BankServer` machines.
-The [`CreateRandomInitialAccounts`](https://github.com/p-org/P/blob/master/Tutorial/1_ FailureDetector/PTst/TestDriver.p#L25-L34) function uses the [`choose`](../manual/expressions.md#choose) primitive to randomly initialize the accounts map.
-    - ([L3 - L22](https://github.com/p-org/P/blob/master/Tutorial/1_ FailureDetector/PTst/TestDriver.p#L3-L22)) &rarr; Machines `TestWithSingleClient` and `TestWithMultipleClients` are simple test driver machines that setup the system to be checked by the P checker for different scenarios.
-In this case, test the  FailureDetector system by first randomly initializing the accounts map and with one `Client` and with multiple `Client`s (between 2 to 4)).
+    This file consists of a single test driver machine that sets up the system under test given the number of nodes and clients in the system.
+The [`SetupSystemWithFailureInjector`](https://github.com/p-org/P/blob/master/Tutorial/4_FailureDetector/PTst/TestDriver.p#L20-L42) function creates the clients, nodes, failure injector and the failure detector machines.

 ??? tip "[Expand]: Lets walk through TestScript.p"
-    P allows programmers to write different test cases each of which can be checked separately and each can use a different test driver that triggers different behaviors in the system under test using different system configurations and input generators.

-    - To better understand the P test cases, please look at manual: [P test cases](../manual/testcases.md).
-    - ([L4 - L16](https://github.com/p-org/P/blob/master/Tutorial/1_ FailureDetector/PTst/Testscript.p#L4-L16)) &rarr; Declares three test cases each checking a different scenario and system.
-The system under test is the `union` of the modules representing each component in the system (manual: [P module system](../manual/modulesystem.md#union-module)).
-    - In the test case `tcSingleClientAbstractServer`, instead of composing with the Bank module, [we use the AbstractBank module](https://github.com/p-org/P/blob/master/Tutorial/1_ FailureDetector/PTst/Testscript.p#L16).
-Hence, in the composed system, whenever we create `BankServer` machine during the execution of the system it leads to the creation of the `AbstractBankServer` machine.
+    There is a single testcase ([TestFailureDetector](https://github.com/p-org/P/blob/master/Tutorial/4_FailureDetector/PTst/TestScript.p#L1-L3)) defined for the FailureDetector system.
+The test case asserts the `ReliableFailureDetector` specification on a system which is a composition of the `FailureDetector`, `FailureInjector`, and the test-driver `TestMultipleClients`.

 ### Compiling FailureDetector